dgopsq/writings/posts/handing-migrations-rn-sqlite-fp-ts.md

   )
 ```

 All the explained parts are joined through a `pipe` with `TaskEither.chain` as the "link".
 Since `TaskEither` is a monad we can compose it using its `flatmap` function (which is just renamed here into `chain`).
 The last two functions are a bit obscure: `Array.array.sequence(TaskEither.taskEither)` takes an `Array<TaskEither<E, A>>` and returns a `TaskEither<E, Array<A>>`.
-We are using it to "merge" all the successful results of the various async computations into a single `TaskEither` that we are going to `map` into a `undefined` because we don't actually need any result.
+We are using it to "merge" all the successful results of the various async computations into a single `TaskEither` that we are going to `map` into an `undefined` because we don't actually need any result.

 That's all! 🙋‍♂️